stackeduary/JavaRemoteEE22/Terms-and-Summary.md

   `className implements InterfaceName`
 - in the interface, list the methods without method bodies followed by a semicolon:
   `void sayExcuseMe();`
+    - the exception is default methods defined inside an interface because default methods actually *do* have an implementation (and hence, a method body)
 - Interfaces do not contain state (for now)
   - if you want a subclass (child) to inherit state, use a superclass (parent)
 - a class that implements an interface MUST IMPLEMENT THE METHODS IN THE INTERFACE